Reneechang17/Netflix-CloudPipeline/README.md

 #### Launch T2 large EC2 instance(Ubuntu)
 1. EC2 instance Setting:
-    1. For this project, we using **T2 large**(which is not in free tier).
-Because we are going to do a lot of stuff like different plugins so we need a big server, make sure you choose T2 Large instance
+    1. Choose T2 large**(which is not in free tier).
+Because we are going to do a lot of stuff like different plugins so we need a big server
     2. Operating system: Ubuntu
     3. Create key pair(for mac using .ppk and for Linux using .pem)
     4. Network: using default VPC and subnet
-    5. Firewall(Security Group): allows SSH, HTTP and HTTPs traffic because later we using Jenkins to connect with DockerHub, and DockerHub talks on HTTPs
+    5. Firewall: allows SSH, HTTP and HTTPs traffic
     6. Storage: change to **25GB**
     7. Create instance
     - Note: Before running the instance, we have to create the **ElasticIP** for later break or etc, which make sure that our IP will not be changed